Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

 \subsection{Circular models}

-In general, the fluid equations \eqref{eq:continuity} and \eqref{eulerox} can be solved only numerically \citep{Peralta2005ApJ,Howitt2016}.
-Thus, in order to obtain a glitch model that is more easily tractable, it is necessary to simplify the problem by restricting ourselves to a specific subset of all possible fluid motions.
-In this section, we assume a circular (not necessarily uniform) velocity field and derive the equations of motion for the angular velocity of the two components: this constitutes the the backbone of many glitch models.
+In general, the fluid equations \eqref{eq:continuity} and \eqref{eulerox} can be solved only numerically \cite{Peralta2005ApJ,Howitt2016}.
+Thus, to obtain a glitch model that is more easily tractable, it is necessary to simplify the problem by considering only a specific subset of all possible fluid motions.
+We assume a circular (not necessarily rigid) motion and derive the equations for the angular velocity of the two components.
+This is mostly a pedagogical exercise, useful to gain some understanding of the backbone of many glitch models.
+Moreover, this exercise also sheds some light on the body-averaging procedure often invoked when dealing with rigid components, see Sec.~\ref{sec1.1}.

-Let us work with the usual cylindrical coordinates $(x, \varphi, z)$, where $x$ is the distance from the rotation axis of the star (directed along $z$).
-The spherical radius is $r = \sqrt{x^2+z^2}$.
-In the absence of precession and neglecting meridional flows\footnote{ In General Relativity this would be the circular spacetime approximation \citep{sourie_etal16,antonelli_GR_2018,gavassino2020MNRAS,sourie2021MNRAS}. }, the two species can only rotate as
+We use standard cylindrical coordinates $(x, \varphi, z)$, where $x$ is the distance from the rotation axis of the star; the equatorial plane is $z=0$.
+In the absence of precession and neglecting meridional circulation\footnote{ In General Relativity this would give rise to a ``circular spacetime'' \cite{Bonazzola_1993,Andersson2000,gavassino2020MNRAS}.
+Quasi-circular models with meridional circulation -- a kind of motion like the one in convection cells -- are discussed in~\cite{sourie2021MNRAS}. }, we have

 It is also useful to define an auxiliary angular velocity variable directly from the momentum $\mathbf{p}_n$,